Harvard Language Revealed

 The "T" - Short for MBTA, see definition above.

-Tercentenary Theatre - The part of Harvard Yard bounded by Widener Library, University Hall, Sever Hall, and Memorial Chapel.
+Tercentenary Theatre - The part of Harvard Yard bounded by Widener Library, University Hall, Sever Hall, and Memorial Church.
 It is the site for Commencement.

 TF - Teaching Fellow